yoyosan/Calculator/README.md

 Final project for the C++ InfoAcademy course(infoacademy.net).

-Developed with Codeblocks, using Linux Arch.
+Developed with Codeblocks, using Arch Linux.

 Guidelines
 ==========